ITR Form Selection Master Guide for AY 2026-27

 - The return uses AY 2026-27 and not Tax Year 2026-27.

-- AIS, TIS, Form 26AS, Form 16, Form 16A, and challans have been reconciled.
+- AIS, TIS, Form 26AS, Form 16, Form 16A, and challans have all been reconciled.

-- Using ITR-4 without checking presumptive-tax eligibility.
+- Opting for ITR-4 without verifying presumptive-tax eligibility.

 Reviewer handoff note